vmware/vic/doc/user_doc/vic_installation/vic_installation_prereqs.md

 The following network requirements apply to deployment of VCHs to standalone ESXi hosts and to vCenter Server:

 - Use a trusted network for the deployment and use of vSphere Integrated Containers Engine.
-- Use a trusted network for connections between Docker clients and the VCHs.
+- Use a trusted network for the management network.
+- Connections between Docker clients and the VCH are encrypted via TLS unless you explicitly disable TLS.
+The client network does not need to be trusted.
-- Each VCH requires an IP address that can be either static or obtained by DHCP.
+- Each VCH requires an IPv4 address on each of the networks that it is connected to.
+The bridge network is handled internally, but other interfaces must have a static IP configured on them, or be able to acquire one via DHCP.
 - Each VCH requires access to at least one network, for use as the public network.
 You can share this network between multiple VCHs.
+The public network does not need to be trusted.
+- Do not share the bridge network interface with with any other network, unless you ensure that the bridge IP ranges do not conflict with other VCHs or VMs on that network.
+It is highly recommended that a bridge network be solely for use by only one VCH.

 <a name="networkreqs"></a>
 ## vCenter Server Network Requirements ##